 Offers a real-time video connection so you can monitor your child without delay.
-Boasts a night vision capability and provides crystal-clear images.
+Boasts a night-vision capability and provides crystal-clear images.
 Features temperature and sound monitoring capabilities.
 Can be paired with up to 4 cameras in different rooms.
-Comes with a user-friendly 2.4" color LED display.
+Comes with a user-friendly 2.4-inch color LED display.

 Picture sometimes cuts in and out.
 Battery tends to die quickly.

 Includes a 5-level sound indicator that enables you to track the noise level when the monitor is muted.
 Boasts a 2-way talk-back intercom for added convenience.
 Comes with rechargeable batteries that keep the monitor running for up to 18 hours during a single use.
 Features a handy belt clip so you can go hands-free with your monitor.